 • Hydrostatic compression

 After production of the pugs, shed shapes are formed in a turning process with subsequent sintering at 1200-1300°C and assembly (cementing) with metal end fittings (i.e. caps or flanges).
 Fig. 1 summarizes these principal production steps.

 Dry turning pre-dried pugs is comparatively rare, with maximum solid core diameters of about 300 mm.
 While shed profile designs can be adapted in a highly flexible way, the production cycle for porcelain station post insulators is relatively long and costs are driven mainly by labor and energy.
-Fig. 2 illustrates progress in this technology over the last 50 years by comparing number and size of modular units needed to satisfy the same application.
+Fig. 2 illustrates progress in this technology by comparing number and size of modular units needed to satisfy the same application.
 Yet, while ceramic material makes for a good electrical insulator, it has limited mechanical performance.
 For example, strength of ceramic material is limited to 60 to 100 MPa design stress, a factor of 8-10 lower than for composite material (i.e. where design stress can range from 500 to 800 MPa).

 Two different industrial production technologies are applied for composite station post and hybrid station post insulators:

 • HTV Extrusion Technology

 Injection molding technology is tool-based and preferred for large volume production of a single type of insulator.
 Shot lengths are typically up to 3000 mm.
 Design flexibility, however, is lower than with extrusion technology, which offers a wider spectrum of different possible shapes (e.g. conical) and shed profiles achieved with less tooling and set-up requirements.